geoSkogen/equips/README.txt

 ===========================
 Design improvements needed:
 ===========================

 1)
 Add validation logic for each type of url parameter!
 --currently 'location' must be numeric and will return its fallback value if lookup-by-number fails.

 2)
-Add shortcode options page for custom geoblock settings--DONE!
+optional stylesheet enqueue for fonts awesome and custom footer.

 3)
-Upgrade global namespace use to OOP protocol--MOSTLY DONE!--eq_store is global
+Fix broken path to global database in multisite install environment.

 4)
-Add dependencies - stylesheet enqueue for fonts awesome and custom footer.

-5)
-Solve to redundant incrementing shortcode handlers--DONE!

-6)
-Flexible form with as many entry fields as the user requires!--DONE!

-7)
-Fix broken path to global database in multisite install environment.
+Inject values into database table via single sql string instead of row-by-row, escape dependency on ADD THESE LINES TO wp-config.php DURING INSTALLATION:

+define( 'WP_MEMORY_LIMIT', '256M' );
+set_time_limit(300);